 Joanne C. Murphy

-Joanne holds a Master of Science in Technology Management, cosponsored from The Wharton School and the University of Pennsylvania’s School of Engineering and Applied Sciences, a Bachelor of Science in Electrical Engineering from the University of Massachusetts at Amherst as well as CISSP, CCNA and an abundant number of Bellcore Certifications.
+Joanne holds a Master’s of Science in Technology Management co-sponsored by The Wharton School and the University of Pennsylvania’s School of Engineering and Applied Sciences, a Bachelor of Science in Electrical Engineering with a concentration in microwave engineering and semiconductors from the University of Massachusetts at Amherst.
+CISSP, CCNA and an abundant number of Bellcore Certifications.

-Joanne’s current role as AT&T Director of Strategy and Innovation, responsible for $1 Billion revenue stream, enables her to act as a trusted advisor to both business and technology Fortune 50 executive teams to translate and align corporate business strategic direction into technology accelerators.
-These technology enablers are used as a catalyst for strategic advantage to exceed global business goals and spearhead corporate global growth.
+Joanne’s former role as AT&T Director of Strategy and Innovation, responsible for over a $1 Billion revenue stream, enabled her to act as a member of both business and technology Fortune 500 executive teams to translate and align corporate business strategic direction into technology enabled solutions.
+These technology solutions are used as a catalyst for strategic advantage to exceed global business goals and spearhead corporate global growth.

 Anthony V. Junior, Ph.D., MBA, PMP